 If you engage an Interior Design company to project manage the fit-out they will evaluate your space and provide you with a design brief.
 The interior designer will handle technical plans and building assessments, ordering and delivery of materials and manage the project and construction from start to finish.
 They will be cost effective and will ensure the best aesthetics for the final look of the space.
 They will also be aware of all the necessary things to consider.

-And remember that planning is key – you want to dream big, measure twice and cut only once!
+Just remember that planning is key – you want to dream big, measure twice and cut only once!
 Great design can not only promote your company image but can also have a positive impact of staff performance and productivity.

-Click here to take a look at an office redesign with undertook in North Sydney.
+Click here to take a look at an office redesign which we undertook in North Sydney.